hlee260/ARTIST-Integration-Companion/README.md

 - Strands to order (template strand, non-template strands (nt; e.g., Prom-nt, Output-nt).

 - User is prescribed sequences to order by the software (e.g., via Integrated DNA Technologies) as standard desalting, PAGE, or HPLC purified oligo DNA or RNA strands (if RNA aptamer is used).

-- Upon arrival, strands are recommended for dilution at 100 µM using MilliQ water.
+ Upon arrival, strands are recommended for dilution at 100 µM using MilliQ water.

-- To anneal strands into dARTs, each strand is added into a 200 µL PCR tube at concentrations of 1 µL per strand in 1X NEB RNAPol reaction buffer.
+ To anneal strands into dARTs, each strand is added into a 200 µL PCR tube at concentrations of 1 µL per strand in 1X NEB RNAPol reaction buffer.

-- Mixture is heated to 90 oC, incubated for 5 min, then cooled to 20 oC at a rate of 1 oC min−1.
+ Mixture is heated to 90 °C, incubated for 5 min, then cooled to 20 °C at a rate of 1 °C min−1.

-- dARTs whose aptamers are predicted to form a G-quadruplex* are supplemented with 100 mM of KCl during annealing.
+ dARTs whose aptamers are predicted to form a G-quadruplex* are supplemented with 100 mM of KCl during annealing.

-- G-quadruplex predictions are available under: https://bioinformatics.ramapo.edu/QGRS/index.php (Kikin and Bagga et al., Nuc.
+ *G-quadruplex predictions are available under: https://bioinformatics.ramapo.edu/QGRS/index.php (Kikin and Bagga et al., Nuc.
 Acid Res.
 34, 676-682 (2006).)

-- Detailed methods are available in the main text of the paper.
+ Detailed methods are available in the main text of the paper.

 ## 2. Kd,apparent Fit
 ### Purpose: